Tom Rosenthal (musician)

 Tom Rosenthal (born 26 August 1986) is an English singer-songwriter and composer.
 His music has been described as "short, expertly crafted pop songs".

 Music

-Rosenthal has released 6 albums to date, all of them self-released on his own label Tinpot Records.
-Keep a Private Room Behind the Shop was released in 2011, and the latest is Denis Was A Bird in 2021, written about his father's death.
-His songs have had over 350 million streams on Spotify.
+Rosenthal has released 7 albums to date, all of them self-released on his own label Tinpot Records.
+Keep a Private Room Behind the Shop was released in 2011, and the latest is Zz-sides (2023).

+Rosenthal's audience has grown rapidly in recent years due to a number of his songs going viral on social media platform Tiktok.
+With his songs 'It's Ok', 'Lights are On', and his cover of Edward Sharpe's 'Home' (which he released via the pseudonym 'Edith Whiskers') being used millions of times across the app.
+In, 2023, as a result of this widespread usage, both 'Lights Are On' and his cover of 'Home' were certified Silver by the British Phonographic Industry (BPI) for selling 200,000 equivalent units.

-Rosenthal's makes videos for his songs that he posts on YouTube and Vimeo.
-His video for "Watermelon" was noted in the Top 30 music videos of 2014 by The Huffington Post as, "Best use of a grown man in a watermelon suit. (*Close call though.)"
+Rosenthal often makes fun music videos for his songs, which have over 200 million views on YouTube channel.
+For instance, his video for "Watermelon" was noted in the Top 30 music videos of 2014 by The Huffington Post as, "Best use of a grown man in a watermelon suit. (*Close call though.)"